+Learn how to be strong and healthy from the comfort of your own home!
 I lead in-person workshops on physical movement, teaching participants how to stay strong and healthy.
-Here I’ve turned the workshop into an online lesson with text and videos so that you can learn how to be strong and healthy from the comfort of your own home.
+Here I’ve turned the workshop into an online lesson with text and videos so that you can take fitness into your own hands.

 These tips are based on my experience as a Health and Fitness expert for the last 16+ years, along with what I’ve learned by healing all the injuries I’ve suffered myself.
 I’ll show you how you can get stronger, prevent injuries, and heal past injuries.

 My goal is to educate you to be your own best trainer, to know what to do to get stronger and feel confident in your body.
 We’re going to focus on four steps: awareness and breath, mobility, flexibility, and strength.

 Be sure to watch the three 10-minute videos that go along with this blog post.
 You can find them all on one page here.

 - Mobility: My 10 favorite mobility exercises